Self Improvement 5: Random Acts of Kindness

 Pretty straightforward.
 Pay for yourself and then the next person.
 Put money in the parking meter when it’s running out (In some places it’s illegal to do that.
 Do it anyway.)

 Blood transfusion is one of the many miracles of medicine that has helped save countless lives.
 But the system only works when there is blood to transfuse.
 Give blood if you can.
 You will save lives.
 Mostly strangers.
 When the time comes, some stranger’s blood may save your life.
+Random acts of kindness ideas for strangers are unlimited, some are anonymous like donating blood, some are personal, and some may build lasting relationships for life.

 Give someone flowers